ryo33/LWTE.js/README.md

 - `{switch VAR_NAME}{case VALUE ...}{default}{/switch}`
 You can use this just like general switch-statement.
 But switch-statement of LWTE.js doesn't do fall through.
-Case-statements which has the value of the variable will be executed.
+Case-statements which has one or more true values will be executed.
 - `{use TEMPLATE_NAME VAR_NAME}`
 You can use this just like `lwte.useTemplate(TEMPLATE_NAME, DATA[VAR_NAME])`.
 - `{html VAR_NAME}`